 The primary way to get one with a lower credit score is to offer a higher down payment.
 Typically, for those < 580, a down payment of 10% is required to offset the additional risk.
 They may also be subject to higher interest rates.
 They can also attempt to use alternative credit such as utility bills to prove credit worthiness.
 This is at the discretion of the lender however, so plan to call ahead.

-While easier to get from a credit perspective, there are a number of additional requirements for securing a FHA loan.
+While easier to get from a credit perspective, there are a number of additional FHA loan requirements in Oregon for securing a FHA loan.
 Some of these are unique to this type of loan, and may not be required for a traditional mortgage.
 Here is the list of requirements for those taking out a FHA loan:

 ● 3.5% down payment (potentially more for bad credit borrowers)